cregox/cregox.github.io/index.md

 hello!

-please, search below for anything related to cregox that might entice you. such as "damme" or "random".
+please, search below for anything related to cregox that might entice you. such as "damme", "[ahoxus](/ahoxus)" or "random".

 <script>
   (function() {